SciPy 2026

 Part 2: Limitations of Array-Oriented Programming

-Project 2: Attendees perform tree-traversal in an array-oriented way, walking all input points down the tree simultaneously.
+(Optional homework, not covered live) Project 2: Attendees perform tree-traversal in an array-oriented way, walking all input points down a Scikit-Learn

-Solutions: Present immutable and in-place approaches, compare performance across Python, NumPy, Numba, and JAX.
+decision tree simultaneously.
+Solutions present immutable and in-place approaches, comparing performance across Python, NumPy, Numba, and JAX.

 Part 3: JIT Compilation

-Lecture 3: Introduce JIT compilation as solution.
-Demonstrate Numba (requires imperative code) and JAX (array-oriented but limited by dynamic branching) on quadratic formula.
+Lecture 3: Introduce JIT compilation as a solution.
+Demonstrate Numba (requires imperative code) and JAX (array-oriented but limited by dynamic branching) on

 Project 3: Students accelerate Mandelbrot set computation using Numba and JAX.
 Compare performance of imperative Python, NumPy, and JIT-compiled versions.